top of page

 In the summer of 2025, Sophie studied abroad in Venice, Italy through the Boston University Summer Study Abroad Program on scholarship.
 Her time in Venice strongly influenced her developing body of work, inspiring a series of paintings examining coexistence between urban environments, tourism, wildlife, and the natural world.

-Sophie is particularly interested in international artist residencies that encourage cultural exchange, close observation of place, and engagement with environments that may be unfamiliar to many American audiences.
-Drawing from her background in both rural Southern communities and international travel, she approaches new environments through careful observation, research, and an interest in the ways culture, landscape, and daily life shape one another.
+Sophie is particularly interested in international artist residencies that encourage cultural exchange and deep engagement with place.
+She was recently selected for a Fall 2026 residency at Château de Cerisay in western France through Atelier Artist in Residence.
+This opportunity reflects her ongoing interest in how communities preserve history, identity, and tradition through their relationship to the land and built environment.
+Drawing from her experiences in rural Southern communities and international travel, she approaches new places through careful observation, research, and a curiosity about the ways people and place shape one another.

 bottom of page